Electricgoatpod/PrivaPulse/README.md

 # PrivaPulse

-PrivaPulse is an autonomous, privacy-first agent that transforms real-time biometric wellness into shielded rewards on Monad by using EZKL proofs to navigate the X402 protocol without ever compromising user identity. 🧬🛡️ #ShipPrivateShipFast
+PrivaPulse is an autonomous, privacy-first agent that transforms real-time biometric wellness into shielded rewards on Monad by using EZKL proofs to navigate the X402 protocol without ever compromising user identity.

+PrivaPulse monitors biometric stability.
+When a user achieves 'Zen' (verified via EZKL), the Agent autonomously claims a $PRP reward.
+If the server challenges the claim with an X402 error, the Agent resolves it using a shielded Unlink vault.

+🧬🛡️ #ShipPrivateShipFast

 ## ⚡ Why Monad?